adnammit/movieAppV1/README.md

         * SearchResult and CollectionItem inherit from some common base? they're v similar
     - consider making these interfaces
 * consolidate css for movies and search
-* well, apparently you can't write to a file in js, so you'll have to figure out how to store data...
 * work flow:
     - default: display all in own collection
     - click Favorites to filter favorites